pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 This PDEP proposes that:

-- The ``inplace`` parameter will be removed from any methods that never can be done inplace
-- The ``inplace`` parameter will also be removed from any methods that modify the shape of a pandas object's values or don't modify the internal values of a pandas object at all.
+- The ``inplace`` parameter will be removed from any method which can never update the underlying values of a pandas object inplace or which alters the shape of the object, and where the `inplace=True` option is only syntactic sugar for reassigning the result to the calling DataFrame/Series.
-- In contrast, the ``inplace`` parameter will be kept for any methods that only modify the underlying data of a pandas object.
+- As a consequence, the `inplace` parameter is only kept for those methods that can modify the underlying values of a pandas object inplace, such as `fillna` or `replace`.
-    - For example, the ``fillna`` method would retain its ``inplace`` keyword, while ``dropna`` (potentially shrinks the length of a ``DataFrame``/``Series``) and ``rename`` (alters labels not values) would lose their ``inplace`` keywords
-    - For those methods, since Copy-on-Write behavior will lazily copy if the result is unchanged, users should reassign to the same variable to imitate behavior of the ``inplace`` keyword. e.g. ``df = df.dropna()`` for a DataFrame with no null values.
-- The ``copy`` parameter will also be removed, except in constructors and in functions/methods that convert array-likes to pandas objects (e.g. the ``pandas.array`` function) and functions/methods that export pandas objects to other data types (e.g. ``DataFrame/Series.to_numpy`` method).
-- Open Questions
-  (These questions are deferred to a later revision, and will not affect the acceptance process of this PDEP.)
-    - Should ``inplace=True`` return the original pandas object that was operated inplace on?
-    - What should happen when ``inplace=True`` but the original pandas object cannot be operated inplace on because it shares its values with another pandas object?
+- With the introduction of Copy-on-Write ([PDEP-7](^1)), users don't need the `inplace` keyword to avoid a copy of the data.
+- For those methods that will keep the `inplace=True` option:
+    - the method will do an attempt to do the operation inplace but still silently copy when needed (for Copy-on-Write), i.e. there is no guarantee it is actually done inplace.
+    - the method will return the calling object (`self`), instead of the current `None`.

 ## Motivation and Scope